Fashion to Figure: Founding

-Expansion & Locations
+Expansion and locations

 The first Fashion To Figure store opened at the Palisades Center Mall in West Nyack, New York in October 2004.
 The second store opened in 2005 at the Livingston Mall in Livingston, New Jersey.
 By 2011, the store opened in seven locations in New York and New Jersey.
 Two more stores were opened in 2011.
 The company launched its online store in 2010.

 The store targets women and teenagers sized 12 to 26.
 The chain is named after famous a quote by Lena Bryant, founder of the plus-sized women's clothing chain.
 Asked in 1950 by a Glamour magazine interviewer about the secret of her success, Bryant said, "You should never ask women to conform their figures to fashion, but rather bring fashion to the figure."

 Fashion To Figure is not a vertically integrated retailer, but sources its inventory from more than one hundred vendors.
 The company's CEO, Michael Kaplan, believes this allows it to provide plus-sized consumers with more choices.
 In 2010, Fashion To Figure opened a store in the Cross County Shopping Center co-branded with P.S. and Wet Seal.
 It was later demolished in 2017 for Ulta Beauty and Sprint.

 As of March 29, Fashion to Figure stores has reported that it had to let 263 employees go due to store closures during the COVID-19 pandemic.